gis-ops/dbscan-clustering/README.md

 ### reducers/index.js

-First of all import `UPDATE_BBOX` it in the head where are your other imported actions reside.
+First of all import `UPDATE_BBOX` it in the head of `index.js` where all your other imported actions reside.
-Then we will add a new simple case to our switch
+Then we will add a new simple case to our switch clause:

 ```javascript